Mar Ukva: Biography

 He served as an Exilarch during the days of Samuel of Nehardea, who was also his Rabbi, but at the same time, Samuel was subordinated to Mar Ukva in Ukva's capacity as "Av Beit Din" (chief of the rabbinical court) and its second-highest-ranking member.
-He resided at Kafri city, Babylonia, about 20km south of Sura, where his rabbinical court was also located.
+He resided at Kafri city, Babylonia, about 20 km south of Sura, where his rabbinical court was also located.
 He was very strict about refusing any action that could be interpret as a bribe to him by one of the parties in a case.

 He was appointed exilarch after R. Huna Kamma died.
 Some say that he was Huna Kamma's son, but this is not explicit in the sources.

 In the Talmud it is said that he was a righteous man and used to give tzedakah anonymously, in order not to shame the needy he handed the charity to.
 As a disciple of Samuel of Nehardea, he also had knowledge in medicine.

 His greatest student was Rav Chisda, who quotes him often.
 Another student was Rav Zeira.
 The Talmud mentions the "sons of Mar Ukva" in several places, one son named Rav Natan is named, and one source names "Mari son of Mar Ukva" though Dikdukei Sofrim suggests that the correct text here is "Mari son of Mar said in the name of Mar Ukva" implying that Mari had a different father.
 When Mar Ukva died he left behind orphan children, and Samuel of Nehardea became their guardian.